+I’m attaching the Red Nosed Stream File (download here), which is a SPM file extension.
+I did this again so you can save this email and delete the previous version.
 The program makes use of the B and C switches for mode control and the A switch for launch zoom.
 I changed out the A switch on my transmitter to a spring loaded switch.
 If you use the bind switch, which is switch I, you’ll need to change that, and also move the timer off of switch I.

 The program follows Chris Lee’s recommendation of using 4 flap wing configuration even though there are only 2 servos.
 Then all inputs are for ailerons and you can ignore settings for flap servos.
 This was very useful way to go on 9303 transmitters, for some built in stuff only appeared with 4 servos.
 May not be needed with DX series transmitters.

 The receiver should be connected as follows: 1.
 THRO to Left Aileron, 2.
 AILE to Right Aileron, 3.
 ELEV to Elevator and 4.
 RUDD to Rudder.

 Note before you start: Many entries have a focus box that covers 2 numbers that change together.
 If you want to change only one of these numbers (for instance, change down elevator travel without changing up elevator travel in D/R and Expo) move the appropriate stick away from the center position.
 The focus box will then only cover one number and only that number will change.

 1) Servo Setup: Use Servo Setup/Abs.
 Travel to reset the hard servo limits back to the default number (I used this feature to keep aileron command at full flaps from taking the servo command beyond what the linkage allows).